troch/redux-action-reducer/README.md

 #### Full example

-We have search a list of items and select them.
+We can search a list of items, add or remove them from a list and empty that list.

 ```js
 import { combineReducers } from 'redux';